Frédéric Kanouté: Early life

-Kanouté was born in Sainte-Foy-lès-Lyon, Rhône.
+Frédéric Oumar Kanouté was born on 2 September 1977 in Sainte-Foy-lès-Lyon, Rhône.

 Club career

 Lyon

 Kanouté's talents as a striker were first noticed by his local team, Olympique Lyonnais, and he joined them as an apprentice in 1997.
 He made his debut in the Intertoto Cup against Polish side Odra Wodzisław.

 West Ham United

-In 2000, Kanouté was signed by English Premier League side West Ham United on an initial loan basis.
-He formed a solid partnership with Paolo Di Canio and after some promising appearances in the Premier League, Hammers manager Harry Redknapp made his move permanent.
-Kanouté had varying success at the Boleyn Ground, often praised for his ability, but also criticised for his laid back attitude.
-West Ham were relegated at the end of the 2002-03 season.
+In March 2000, Kanouté was signed by English Premier League side West Ham United from Olympique Lyonnais on an initial loan basis.
+After nine first-team appearances in which he scored two goals, he signed permanently in May 2000 on a four-year contract for a reported fee of £4 million.
+Kanouté made 84 league appearances for West Ham, scoring 29 goals.
+The club were relegated from the Premier League at the end of the 2002–03 season.

 Tottenham Hotspur

 Kanouté was bought by Tottenham Hotspur for a fee of £3.5 million on 5 August 2003.
 He scored on his debut on 23 August, the winner in a 2-1 home league victory over Leeds United, nine minutes after coming on for Bobby Zamora.

 His first season was interrupted by a call-up for the 2004 African Cup of Nations for Mali.
 Tottenham tried to stop him going by asking FIFA whether Kanouté was eligible to play for Mali after representing France at Under-20 level.

 Kanouté was unable to cement himself as a regular at White Hart Lane, as Robbie Keane and Jermain Defoe were preferred.
 He became a less prolific goalscorer and instead was involved in attacks by setting up various goals with runs at the defence and creating space for other attacking players.